dandi/handbook/docs/usecases/intro.rst

    :maxdepth: 1
    :caption: Hands-on real-world applications with step-by-step recipes...

-   collaborative_data_management
-   provenance_tracking
-   reproducible-paper
-   supervision
-   reproducible_neuroimaging_analysis
-   HCP_dataset
-   datastorage_for_institutions
-   using_globus_as_datastore

 Contributing
 ^^^^^^^^^^^^

-If you are using DataLad for a use  case that is not yet in this chapter, we would be delighted to have you tell us about it in the form of a usecase.
+If you are using DANDI for a use  case that is not yet in this chapter, we would be delighted to have you tell us about it in the form of a usecase.
 Please see the `contributing guide <../contributing.html>`_ for more info.